 Every server has a configuration file that you will need to use in order to connect to the VPN server.
 You can download all the configuration files from surfshark.com.

 - Go to this page.
-It’s the same page where you find Surfshark service credentials but switch to the Files tab instead.
+It’s the same page where you find Surfshark service credentials but switch to the Locations tab instead.

 - Find the list of servers.